ICELAND LAUGAVEGUR EXPEDITION

 To organize and waterproof your gear and small items.

 To protect your feet from blisters.

 Please bring an original or copy of your health insurance card.

 Please bring a passport that is valid until at least six months after your trip end date.

 Make at least four photocopies of your passport and visa (if applicable).
 Leave one copy with your family and put photocopies in both your checked luggage and carry-on luggage for the flight, separate from your original documents.

 Original Copy of Permission to Travel to and from Iceland.
 More info upon application.

 Spending Money & Miscellaneous Expenses

-We travel light; please only bring the items on this list.
+We travel light at Basecamp; please only bring the items on this list.